-Suomenlinna is a sea fortress, which was built gradually from 1748 onwards.
-It was built by Sweden on a group of islands belonging to the district of Helsinki in Finland.
-This fortress is an interesting example of European military architecture of the time.
-Suomenlinna was added to the UNESCO World Heritage List in 1991 as a unique monument of military architecture.
-Another special feature of the fortress is that in the course of its history it has served in the defence of three realms Sweden, Russia and Finland.
+“Linna” means fortress in Finnish.
+Suomenlinna is a sea fortress, built gradually from 1748 onward by Sweden on a group of 6 linked islands belonging to the district of Helsinki in Finland.
+The fortress is an interesting example of European military architecture of genre.
+The place is added to the UNESCO World Heritage List in 1991 as a unique monument of military architecture.
+Another unique feature of Suomenlinna is – in the course of its history it has served in defense of three realms – Sweden, Russia and Finland.

 Recommended tour: Helsinki and Suomenlinna 5-Hour Sightseeing Tour